akshayjshah/blog/content/post/zero-to-code-monkey.md

 to a minimum.
 More abstractly, I'm slowly learning how to hide complexity so that other people can treat my code as a pluggable component.
-I want to take pride not just in my code's functionality, but in its readability, its cleanliness, and its aesthetics --- in short, in its craftsmanship.
+I want to take pride not just in my code's functionality, but in its readability, its cleanliness, and its aesthetics---in short, in its craftsmanship.

 Taking a few months to focus on something other than basic computer science is a luxury I can afford only because Python provides an off-the-shelf version of